 Mutually Exclusive with Paired Weapon and Sword and Board – cannot have both

-Rank2 – Leftie: Off hand attacks made with gain +5 hit, +1 damage, and +5% to Parry, Stun, Cleaving, or Steal Weapon effects
+Rank2 – Leftie: Off hand attacks made with a weapon you are proficient with gain +5 hit, +1 damage, and +5% to Parry, Stun, Cleaving, or Steal Weapon effects

 Rank3 – Quick Hand: If not using any action based special abilities that round, may attack twice with the off hand so long as it is smaller than the main hand weapon (see the global rules for Multiple Attack Actions for details)

 Rank4 – Requires 2 Skill Points; Unpredictable: When facing opponents one-on-one in melee combat you gain +10 to hit and the enemy suffers -10 to Hit